 Asian-Inspired Lunch Bowl

 For this bowl, I started with bok choy, sliced radishes, fresh butternut squash noodles (I found these packaged in the produce department at Main & Vine), fresh cucumber, and grilled chicken.
 I topped with fresh mint leaves and some Tikka Masala sauce I found down the International Foods aisle.

 For this bowl, I used a mix of Italian kale and watercress.
 Then, I added cooked farro, chickpeas, and grilled chicken.
 I added chopped, fresh basil and cherry tomatoes and topped with sliced mozzarella and basil pesto.

 For this bowl, I used fresh spinach, cooked farro, roasted vegetables, and a bunch of items from the Main & Vine foodie bar (Kalamata olives, sundried tomatoes, artichoke hearts, etc.).
 I topped with feta cheese and a drizzle of balsamic.

 When I put together this post, I really wanted to give you some practical ideas for healthy mid-week lunch eating.
 Particularly for those who work outside the home!

-Tip one: prep your ingredients before the start of the week, such as on Sunday afternoon or evening.
+Tip #1: Prep your ingredients before the start of the week, such as on Sunday afternoon or evening.
 Cook up your grains and protein, slice up your veggies.

-Tip two: assemble your lunch bowls into containers like this one!
+Tip #2: Assemble your lunch bowls into containers like this one!
 That way, you’ll have them all ready to go.
 You might consider making 2 or 3 variations using mostly similar ingredients to save on cost and prep time.